Comparing Eon and Enterprise Modes

-You can see poor query performance in an Eon Mode database if you make its depot too small.
+Query performance in an Eon Mode database is liable to decline if its depot is too small.
 A small depot increases the chance that a query will require data that is not in the depot.
 That results in nodes having to retrieve data from communal storage more frequently.

-Some Vertica users compare the performance of their Eon Mode database and Enterprise Mode database performance conclude that Eon Mode has much worse performance.
-In these cases, they are usually comparing a cloud-based Eon Mode database to an on-premise Enterprise Mode database.
-Here, the performance difference isn't due to the different between the two database modes.
-Instead, it is due to the overall performance impact of a shared cloud-based virtual environment compared to on-premise dedicated hardware.
-An Enterprise Mode database running in the same cloud would have the same performance as the Eon Mode in most cases.
+When comparing a cloud-based Eon Mode database to an on-premises Enterprise Mode database, performance differences are typically due to the overall performance impact of a shared cloud-based virtual environment compared to on-premises dedicated hardware.
+An Enterprise Mode database running in the same cloud would have the same performance as the Eon Mode, in most cases.

-Eon Mode databases must have an object store to store its data communally.
-Enterprise Mode databases do not require any additional storage hardware beyond the hard disks installed in the nodes.
-Depending on the environment you've chosen for your Vertica database, this requirement may make your installation a bit more complex.
+An Eon Mode database must have an object store to store its data communally.
+An Enterprise Mode database does not require any additional storage hardware beyond the storage installed on its nodes.
+Depending on the environment you've chosen for your Vertica database (especially if you are installing on-premises), the need to configure an object store may make your installation a bit more complex.

-Because it does not need additional storage, Enterprise Mode is especially useful for development environments.
+Enterprise Mode is especially useful for development environments because it does not require additional hardware beyond the nodes you use to run it.
 You can even create a single-node Enterprise Mode database, either on physical hardware or on a virtual machine.
-You can download a pre-configured single-node Enterprise Mode virtual machine that is ready to run.
+You can download a preconfigured single-node Enterprise Mode virtual machine that is ready to run.
 See Downloading and Starting the Vertica Community Edition Virtual Machine for more information.

-Installing an Enterprise Mode database in the cloud is similar to installing one on premise.
+Installing an Enterprise Mode database in the cloud is similar to installing one on-premises.
 The virtual machines you create in the cloud must have enough local storage to store your database's data.

 You often want to prevent intensive workloads from interfering with other potentially time-sensitive workloads.
 For example, you may want to isolate ETL workloads from querying workloads.
 Groups of users that rely on real-time analytics can be isolated from groups that are running batched reports.